 Special approval is also necessary for participation in more than two semesters of study off-campus.
-Petitions should be addressed to Samantha Brandauer, Director of Education Abroad, Center for Global Study and Engagement and should include the following:
+Petitions should be addressed to Samantha Brandauer, Director of Education Abroad, and should include the following:

-- An essay describing how your specific off-campus study plans fit in with your overall academic goals and plans - Letters of support from your academic advisor(s), department chair(s), on-campus coordinator, and/or Program Director, as applicable - An audit showing in detail how off-campus courses will fit in with graduation requirements.
+- An essay describing how your specific off-campus study plans fit in with your overall academic goals and plans - Letters of support from your academic advisor(s), department chair(s), on-campus coordinator, and/or the program provider's staff, as applicable - An audit showing in detail how off-campus courses will fit in with graduation requirements.